SPDUK/MyRoadmap/README.md

 Not finished yet.
 Feel free to clone/fork it and do whatever you want to it.

-Currently learning: Ruby, PostgreSQL, OOP
+Currently learning: More React, GraphQL, More Node.js, Algorithms and related stuff.

 ✔️ - I'm comfortable with this.